Ankalagon: Description

-The main feature that distinguishes A. saurognathus from the ancestral Dissacus species is its size: Ankalagon grew to be as large as a bear, as compared to the coyote or jackal-sized species of Dissacus.
-In fact, the only North American mesonychids that surpassed Ankalagon in size were the larger species of the Early Eocene genus, Pachyaena, such as P. gigantea and P. ossifraga, which, too, grew to the size of bears.
+The main feature that distinguishes Ankalagon from the ancestral Dissacus species is its size.
+It had a skull as large as a brown bear's but like other mesonychids, its body would have been proportionally smaller relative to the size of its skull, unlike in modern carnivorans, as compared to the coyote or jackal-sized species of Dissacus.
+In fact, the only North American mesonychids that surpassed Ankalagon in size were the larger species of the Early Eocene genus Pachyaena such as P. gigantea and P. ossifraga, which also grew to the size of bears.